TheMineWay/nestjs-api-keys/README.md

-# nestjs-api-keys
+# NestJS API Keys

-A NestJS API keys utility
+A NestJS API keys utility which allows you to secure APIs using an API Key based system.